telegrammae/botomat/botomat/README.md

 ```
 So the program above can be run like so:
 ```
-go run main.go --robots=4
+go run main.go --robots=4 --tasks=100
 ```
 That will prompt the user for four robot names and models.
-It will then run those four robots.
+It will then run those four robots to complete 100 tasks.

 There are a few tests, which can be run from the main module directory (botomat):
 ```